QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 d3fc components are styled via CSS.
 The easiest way to determine the suitable CSS selectors for styling a component is to just look at the rendered output.

-The Yahoo chart has a subtle gradient which is applied to the line series.
+The Yahoo chart has a subtle gradient which is applied to the area series.
 SVG gradients are (rather clumsily) defined in SVG as follows:

 {% highlight html %}
 <svg id='time-series' style='height: 300px; width: 500px;'>